tibs/beyond-spellchecking-talk/slides.rst

 We use Vale
 -----------

-It's a small program, it's fast, it's portable, it's very configurable
+* It's a small program, it's fast, it's portable, it's very configurable

-Development is ongoing, the code is readable, the author fixes bugs quickly
+* Development is ongoing, the code is readable, the author fixes bugs quickly

-It's well known in the WtD community
+* It's well known in the WtD community

+But...

+* It's a relatively small project

-But we did (do) need to configure it, and it's a relatively small project
+* We did (do) need to configure it

 The checks we use
 -----------------